-When they buy stolen materials, typically for a fraction of the above-board price, shady operators can offer lower project bids than legitimate businesses, which purchase materials and tools at full price.
+When contractors, usually disreputable ones, buy stolen materials for a fraction of the above-board price, shady operators can offer lower project bids than legitimate businesses that purchase materials and tools at full price.
 The frequently local nature of job site theft can mean that the stolen materials, tools, and equipment may have come from legitimate contractors who find themselves underbid.

 Construction sites often do without even the most basic security measures, such as security fences with lockable gates and nighttime lighting.
 Materials and tools are not always in one location, so crews may not perform regular inventories that could uncover a theft sooner rather than later, and increase the chances of recovery.